Skip to content

 Scripts

-Vaxtly supports pre-request and post-response scripts for each request, enabling dynamic workflows like token refresh chains and response value extraction.
+Vaxtly supports pre-request and post-response scripts at both the request level and the collection/folder level, enabling dynamic workflows like automatic token refresh, response value extraction, and smart token caching.

 Pre-Request Scripts